Anthony Rizzo's luxury home in Florida for sale

-Chicago Cub player Anthony Rizzo is putting his house in Parkland, Florida, on the market.
+Chicago Cubs player Anthony Rizzo is putting his house in Parkland, Florida, on the market.

 And there's a lot of space -- six bedrooms, six bathrooms, steam room, billiards room, movie theater and four-car garage.